BMI (Body Mass Index) Calculation

 The limits of BMI

 BMI doesn't distinguish between muscle and fat.
-A 100 kg rugby player who is 1.80 m tall will have a BMI of 30.9 ("obese") even though they are in great shape.
+A 100 kg rugby player standing 1.80 m tall will have a BMI of 30.9 ("obese") even though he is in peak physical condition.

 BMI doesn't take fat distribution into account.
-However, abdominal (visceral) fat is much more dangerous than subcutaneous fat.
-A waist circumference > 94 cm (men) or > 80 cm (women) is a better indicator of cardiovascular risk.
+Yet abdominal (visceral) fat is much more dangerous than subcutaneous fat.
+A waist circumference > 94 cm (man) or > 80 cm (woman) is a better indicator of cardiovascular risk.

-A BMI outside the 18.5 – 25 zone doesn't necessarily mean there's a problem.
-But if you are over- or underweight AND feel fatigue, shortness of breath, or joint pain, it's time to see a doctor or dietitian.
+A BMI outside the 18.5 – 25 range doesn't necessarily mean there's a problem.
+But if you are overweight or underweight AND you feel fatigue, shortness of breath, or joint pain, it's time to see a doctor or dietitian.

 BMI is a starting point, not a verdict.
-Combine it with other indicators (waist circumference, fat mass, physical performance) for a complete view.
+Combine it with other indicators (waist circumference, body fat, physical performance) for a complete view.